nerzh/everscale-client-ruby/README.md

    Overrides standard TVM behaviour.
 If set to `true` then CHKSIG always will return `true`.
   - chksig_always_succeed: Boolean<Optional>

+   Signature ID to be used in signature verifying instructions when CapSignatureWithId capability is enabled
+  - signature_id: Number<Optional>

 - #### AccountForExecutor